22hideki22/Hideki-Palett/README.md

 You can also swap your old computer for a new and good one!

 ### What is Hideki-Palett?
-Hideki-Palett (HIP)
+1.Hideki-Palett (HIP)
-is a mini company that creates and sells Electronic Appliances and their parts such as:
+2.is a mini company that creates and sells Electronic Appliances and their parts such as:
 - Computers (Gamers Computers too)
 - RAM, CPU, Motherboard and others.